Global Infrastructure Quiz

 Correct!

-S3 (via Cross-Region Replication), DynamoDB (via Global Tables), and Aurora (via Global Database) are regional services with global distribution features.
-IAM is already global (though it has regional dependencies), and EC2 Auto Scaling groups are regional only.
+S3 (via Cross-Region Replication), DynamoDB (via Global Tables), and Aurora (via Global Database) are regional services with explicit global distribution features.
+IAM is already global (though it has regional STS dependencies, not a global distribution ‘feature’).
+RDS Multi-AZ is a common trap — Multi-AZ means high availability within a single Region across multiple AZs, not global distribution across Regions.

 ✗